Science, Technology, & Human Values

 Science, Technology, & Human Values (ST&HV) is a peer-reviewed academic journal that covers research on the relationship of science and technology with society.
-The journal's editor-in-chief is Edward J. Hackett (Arizona State University).
 From the "Newsletters of the Program on the Public Conceptions of Science" that Gerald Holton established in 1972, it became The Newsletter on Science, Technology, & Human Values, in 1976.
 ST&HV is published by the Society for Social Studies of Science, in conjunction with SAGE Publications.
+The journal is currently led by an editorial team based in Australia and New Zealand: Timothy Neale (Deakin University), Courtney Addison (Te Herenga Waka – Victoria University of Wellington), Matthew Kearnes (University of New South Wales), and Kari Lancaster (University of New South Wales).

 Former editors

 The following people have served as editors-in-chief.